Reflective surfaces (climate engineering): Blue and red roofs

-Researchers at the Lawrence Berkeley National Laboratory have determined that a pigment used by the ancient Egyptians known as "Egyptian blue" absorbs visible light, and emits light in the near-infrared range.
+Researchers at the Lawrence Berkeley National Laboratory have determined that a pigment used by the ancient Egyptians known as "Egyptian blue" absorbs visible light and emits light in the near-infrared range.
 It may be useful in construction materials to keep roofs and walls cool.

-They have also developed fluorescent ruby red coatings which have reflective properties similar to white roofs.
+They have also developed fluorescent ruby red coatings, which have reflective properties similar to white roofs.

 Green roofs

-Green roofs provide a thermal mass layer which helps reduce the flow of heat into a building.
+Green roofs provide a thermal mass layer, which helps reduce the flow of heat into a building.
 The solar reflectance of green roofs varies depending on the plant types (generally 0.3–0.5).
 Green roofs may not reflect as much as a cool roof but do have other benefits such as evapotranspiration which cools the plants and the immediate area around the plants, aiding in lowering rooftop temperatures but increasing humidity, naturally.
-Moreover, some Green roofs need maintenance such as regular watering.
+Moreover, some Green roofs need maintenance, such as regular watering.

 Disadvantages

-A 2011 study by researchers at Stanford University suggested that although reflective roofs decrease temperatures in buildings and mitigate the "urban heat island effect", they may actually increase global temperature.
+A 2011 study by researchers at Stanford University suggested that although reflective roofs decrease temperatures in buildings and mitigate the "urban heat island effect", they may increase global temperature.
 The study noted that it did not account for the reduction in greenhouse gas emissions that results from building energy conservation (annual cooling energy savings less annual heating energy penalty) associated with cool roofs (meaning that one will need to use more energy to heat the living space due to reduction in heat from sunlight in winter.)
 However, this applies only to those areas with low winter temperatures – not tropical climates.
 Also, homes in areas receiving snow in winter months are unlikely to receive significantly more heat from darker roofs, as they will be snow-covered most of the winter.
 A response paper titled "Cool Roofs and Global Cooling," by researchers in the Heat Island Group at Lawrence Berkeley National Laboratory, raised additional concerns about the validity of these findings, citing the uncertainty acknowledged by the authors, statistically insignificant numerical results, and insufficient granularity in analysis of local contributions to global feedbacks.

 Also, 2012 research at University of California, San Diego's Jacobs School of Engineering into the interaction between reflective pavements and buildings found that, unless the nearby buildings are fitted with reflective glass or other mitigation factors, solar radiation reflected off light-colored pavements can increase the temperature in nearby buildings, increasing air conditioning demands and energy usage.

-In 2014, a team of researchers, led by Matei Georgescu, an assistant professor in Arizona State University's School of Geographical Sciences and Urban Planning and a senior sustainability scientist in the Global Institute of Sustainability, explored the relative effectiveness of some of the most common adaptation technologies aimed at reducing warming from urban expansion.
+In 2014, a team of researchers led by Matei Georgescu, an assistant professor in Arizona State University's School of Geographical Sciences and Urban Planning and a senior sustainability scientist in the Global Institute of Sustainability, explored the relative effectiveness of some of the most common adaptation technologies aimed at reducing warming from urban expansion.
 Results of the study indicate that the performance of urban adaptation technologies can counteract this increase in temperature, but also varies seasonally and is geographically dependent.